11 Quick Tips to Win at Speech Pathology Marketing

 What basics shall I start with for my speech pathology marketing plan?

 As a small local business, you need to have a website and update your business profile on Google.
 Both should have contact details, possibly a contact form.
-Some speech therapists only have a Facebook pages.
+Some SLPs only have a Facebook pages.
 That’s a simple and manageable solution!
-Ideally you should have some testimonials from previous customers on your Google company profile, your website and/or your Facebook page.
-Do follow guidelines from ASHA or RCLST on requesting testimonials and ensure your customer’s privacy.

 Screenshot of Google Homepage with a Local 3 pack, showing the top 3 local businesses answering the search query.

 It is very important that across your website, if possible, in the title of your website, you specify the area in which you practice.
-This might enable Google to serve you in top 10 search results when someone local types in ‘Speech Therapist Near Me’.
+This might enable Google to serve you in top 10 search results when someone local types in ‘Speech and Language Pathologist Near Me’.
 For example, your website title might be ‘Speech and Language Therapist in Birmingham’.
 If you have a physical local or provide your services in a specific region, you can setup a Google business profile, high quality photos, a phone number, a link to your website.

 You can build, even yourself, an easy website with Wix with standard templates that include appointment scheduling, payment solutions and services packages.
 For custom logos, multiple AI tools within Wix or such as Looka.com or LogoAI.com can enable you to create your own design.
 If you’d like more help than the DIY, 99designs and Fivver full website design packages.